Our Story ~ 1873-2024

 To bear witness to the Gospel of Jesus and to tell the story of our Lord’s gracious dealing with His people, by collecting and preserving our history.

-1873 By this year several German Lutheran families had arrived in Kansas, purchased prime agricultural land and made their homes in the Spring Valley Township of McPherson County.
+1873 By this year several German Lutheran families had arrived in Kansas, purchased or rented prime agricultural land and made their homes in the Spring Valley Township of McPherson County.
 Some immigrated to Kansas directly from Europe, while in other instances they arrived from the surrounding States.
 The Spring Valley Post Office was one mile south of the present church, which is seven miles south and one mile west of Canton.
 This was early in the development of the area.
 Railroads would not reach the present site of Canton until 1879 and the town of Galva became incorporated in 1887.
 Two important western expansion and trading trails, the Santa Fe and the Cherokee, passed through the Spring Valley settlement area and converged at the Running Turkey Creek crossing.
 The ghost town of Empire, 4 miles west and 3 miles north of the present church, at the junction of these two trails, did not have a permanent structure built until 1871, as a re-supply store that stood at the ford of Running Turkey creek.
 These German Lutheran families were pioneer settlers and essential to the development of the McPherson County economy.

 About this time the Lutheran Church Missouri Synod (LCMS) commissioned Reverend J. Hoffmann as missionary-at-large for Western Kansas.
 He was headquartered in Hutchinson.
 This Lutheran group at Spring Valley, together with a group from Superior (now Inman) extended a call to Reverend J. Hoffmann.
 God moved him to accept.